 Travelling with children or teens in Peru is a different experience than travelling solo or as a couple; extra planning is required.
 This article will give you ideas on organizing an unforgettable family trip to Peru.
 Peru is an excellent destination for a family trip; your kids (and your parents) will love it.
 Read along for extra recommendations and tour details so you can focus on packing and remembering all the extra socks, favourite stuffed animals and toothbrushes.
-Then, get yourself ready for Traveling to Peru with Kids or Teens.
+Then, get yourself ready for Travelling to Peru with Kids or Teens.

 Is Peru a good place to visit with kids?